-- Medicare is always the primary payor and Medicaid is the secondary payor, unless the service is not covered by Medicare or the Medicare service benefit cap is exhausted for D-SNP members. - DSNP members have both Medicare and Medicaid but not always with Superior. - You may see members with Superior Medicare but their Medicaid is under another health plan or traditional FFS Medicaid or vice versa. - It is important to verify coverage prior to servicing the member.
+- Medicare is always the primary payor and Medicaid is the secondary payor, unless the service is not covered by Medicare or the Medicare service benefit cap is exhausted for DSNP members. - DSNP members have both Medicare and Medicaid but not always with Wellcare.
+Medicaid benefits may be via another health plan or the State. - It is important to verify coverage prior to servicing the member.